What is Seaweed?

 These unique compounds have been found to sooth the gastrointestinal tract, aid in removing heavy metals from the body, and prevent carcinogens from being absorbed by the digestive system.

 The American Thyroid Association estimates that more than 12 percent of the U.S. population will develop a thyroid condition during their lifetime, and approximately 40% of the world’s population remains at risk for iodine deficiency.

 Women are five to eight times more likely than men to have thyroid problems, and one woman in eight will develop a thyroid disorder during her lifetime.

 Are all seaweeds edible?

-There are only two species of seaweed on the coast of Maine that are considered mildly toxic, both in the genus Desmarestia, commonly known as “Sourweed.”
+Only a handful of seaweeds in the North Atlantic are considered toxic, all in the genus Desmarestia, commonly known as “sour weed.”
 They contain sulfuric acid, and are unpalatably sour.
-If removed from the water and placed in a warm environment, they will begin to release the sulfuric acid stored within their cell walls and be “cooked” alive in their own juices.
-We once tasted Desmarestia out of curiousity, and it is indeed extremely sour, but to the best of our knowledge no one has ever eaten enough to find out how much is “too much."
+If removed from the water and placed in a warm environment, they release the sulfuric acid stored within their fronds and are “cooked” alive in their own juices.
+It is theoretically possible to eat enough Desmarestia to give yourself a stomach ache, but to the best of our knowledge no one has tried.

 What’s the difference between Seaweed and Sea Vegetables?